jakub-pravda/mlops-zoomcamp-course/README.md

     - Model monitoring exists
 - LEVEL 4. **Full MLOps automation**
     - Everything is automated as much as possible, engineers works only on pipeline improvements, but there aren't part of the pipeline process

+## Week #2 - Experiment tracking

+Experiment tracking is the process of keeping track of all the **relevant information** from an ML experiment, which includes:

+* Source code
+* Environment
+* Data
+* Model
+* Hyper-parameters
+* Metrics
+* ...

+Why is the experiment tracking importnant?

+* Reproducibility
+* Organization
+* Optimization

+### MLflow

+> An open source platform for the machine learning lifecycle.
+It focuses on experiment tracking and model management.

+Contains four modules:

+* Tracking
+* Models
+* Model Registry
+* Projects

+The MLflow tracking module allows you to organize your experiments into runs, and to keep track of:

+* Parameters
+* Metrics
+* Metadata
+* Artifacts
+* Models

+### Model management

+Part of the MLOps pipeline, model management contains following sections:

+* **Experiment tracking**
+* **Model versioning**
+* **Model deployment**

+### Model registry server

+The model registry component is the centralized model store, set of APIs and UI, to collaboratively manage the full lifecycle of MLflow model.
+It provides:

+* Model lineage
+* Model versioning
+* Stage transitions
+* Annotations

+### Remote tracking server

+Remote tracking server can be easily deployed to the cloud.
+Some benefits of it:

+* Share experiments with other data scientists
+* Collaborate with others to build and deploy the models
+* Give more visibility of the data science efforts